 Failure to mail any notice or any defect therein in respect of any Bond shall not affect the validity of the redemption of any other Bond.
 Such redemption notice shall set forth the details with respect to the redemption.
 Any owner owning at least \$1,000,000 in aggregate principal amount of the Bonds of a series may request that a second copy of the notice of redemption be sent to a second address provided to the Trustee in writing.
 The notice of redemption shall set forth the complete title of the related Bonds, the CUSIP numbers, the date of the issue, the serial numbers, the interest rate, the maturity date, the date fixed for redemption, the redemption price to be paid and, if less than all of the applicable series of Bonds of any one maturity then Outstanding shall be called for redemption, the distinctive numbers and letters of such Bonds to be redeemed and, in the case of Bonds to be redeemed in part only, the portion of the principal amount thereof to be redeemed, and the place or places of redemption, including the name, address and phone number of a contact person.
-The notice of redemption shall also state that on the date fixed for redemption the redemption price will become due and payable upon each Bond or portion thereof so called for redemption prior to maturity, and that interest thereon shall cease to accrue from and after said date.
+The notice of redemption shall also state that on the date fixed for redemption the redemption price to a social diverse for maturity, and that interest thereon shall cease to accrue from and after said date.